cjimti/imti/content/post/2018-09-04-kubernetes-ethereum.md

 #### Geth Transaction Nodes Deployment

-Issuing transactions on the private Blockchain occurs through a set of two Geth Transaction Nodes; these Pods are setup similar to miners running the official [ethereum/client-go:release-1.8].
+Issuing transactions on the private Blockchain occur through a set of two Geth Transaction Nodes; these Pods are setup similar to miners running the official [ethereum/client-go:release-1.8].
 Geth Transaction Node consist of one main container named **geth-tx** and two initialization containers **init-genesis** and **get-bootnodes**.

 Create the file `420-geth-tx-deployment.yml`:
 ```yaml